danielduarte/jquery.json/README.markdown

 Summary
 -------

-A jQuery plugin to convert Javascript values to JSON format.
+A jQuery plugin to convert JavaScript values to JSON format.
 Thus, converts values to string.
 It supports all the JSON specification: objects, arrays, strings, numbers, and null values.